-One of the important benefits of Asp.net Core is the ability to write cross-platform apps with same block of code.
-If a user plans to host a set of services on Linux and want hosting of same services by using Service fabric, then it can be easily achieved with the help of guest services property in Service Fabric.
-Service Fabric can be used to run with any kind of application like Asp.Net Core, Nodejs or native applications.
-These applications will be referred as guest executables by Service Fabric.
+One of the important benefits of Asp.net Core is the ability to write cross-platform apps with the same block of code.
+If a user plans to host a set of services on Linux and want hosting of the same services by using Service fabric, then it can be easily achieved with the help of guest services property in Service Fabric.
+Service Fabric can be used to run with any kind of application like Asp.Net Core, Nodejs, or native applications.
+These applications will be referred to as guest executables by Service Fabric.
 It treats these guest executables as stateless services.
-Hence on the basis of availability, they are placed over nodes in cluster.
+Hence based on availability, they are placed over nodes in the cluster.

-The current template of service fabric allows users to host various .Net services that targets on complete .Net frameworks such as the framework 4.5.
+The current template of service fabric allows users to host various .Net services that target complete .Net frameworks such as framework 4.5.
 If a service is already available that target on only .NetCoreApp or both the .Net Framework 4.0 and the .NetCoreApp, then the available .Net Core templates cannot be used since the only Framework supported by the Service Fabric is .Net Framework 4.5.
-As a workaround, the solution is to use guest services for projects targeting .NetCore app as target framework.
+As a workaround, the solution is to use guest services for project targeting .NetCore app as target framework.

 The root of the directory consists of the ApplicationManifest.xml for defining the complete application.
 Each service in the application contains a subdirectory that contains the required artifacts for each service.

-To publish the service of .Net core app, right click on the core project and select publish.
+To publish the service of the .Net core app, right-click on the core project and select publish.
 Create a target for custom publish and give it an appropriate name for describing the published service as shown below:

 Click on connection.
 ADD the target location where the project needs to be published.
 Select file system from the publish method drop-down.

 Go to the settings section.
 Select the configuration as Release-Any CPU.